kurron/terraform-aws-ecs/README.md

 # Overview
-This Terraform module creates EC2 instances into the provided subnets.
+This Terraform module creates an ECS cluster backed by Spot instances.
-The subnet defaults will determine if the instances get public ip address or not.
-The instances are pulled from the Spot Market.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working